elastos/Elastos.ELA/docs/restful_apis.md

     }
     ```

-* `/api/v1/transaction` : Broadcast the signed transaction data to the node
+* `/api/v1/transaction` : Broadcasts the transaction data to the node

     Example: